triedel42/triedel42.github.io/libft.md

 ## Bonus part
 In case you didn't know, we are building a [singly linked list][wiki_ll] here.

+## Remarks
+- I struggled with strlcat, because the return value that it gives seems to contradict the man page in some cases.
+For those cases I actually condone having a peek at [bsd_libc][the original code] to understand how it's supposed to behave.
+I noticed that we always count to the back of `src` and up to len in `dst`.
+That helped me reproduce the same behavior.

 # Resources
 - [ctype.h][ctype_h]
 - [string.h][string_h]